 Certification will be awarded when all of the criteria are met:

 - Successful performance on the ABFM Family Medicine Certification Examination

 - The Program Director verifies that the resident has successfully met all of the ACGME program requirements

-- The candidate obtains a currently valid, full, and unrestricted license to practice medicine in the US or Canada
+- The candidate obtains an active, valid, full, and unrestricted license to practice medicine in any state or territory of the United States or any province of Canada

 Continuing Medical Education

 Candidates who apply for the Certification Examination within 3 years of completion of an ACGME-accredited Family Medicine Residency are not required to document any continuing medical education.
 Candidates who apply after the 3-year period will be required to complete the Entry Process, which requires 150 hours of acceptable CME in the last 3 years.

 To obtain and maintain certification, all candidates must hold an active, valid, full, and unrestricted license to practice medicine in any state or territory of the United States or any province of Canada.

 Candidates may begin an application and sit for the exam while in the process of obtaining a permanent medical license; however, a permanent license without restrictions or limitations of any kind must be obtained in order to obtain certification (pending all other certification requirements have been met).
 The effective date of certification will be the date in which the physician has met all certification requirements.